The dropController makes it very easy to capture water drop collisions. Here is an introduction to photographing 2 drop collisions.

 2 Drop Collision

-Now we have the flash trigger time we need to get a second drop to hit the first drop at precisely 510ms.
+Now we have the flash trigger time we need to get a second drop to hit the first drop sometime before 510ms*.
 This is fairly easy with the dropController.
 We simply add a second drop and walk it forwards in to the column using the START DEC value.

 For the second drop, start with fairly large START TIME and set the START DEC time to 10ms or 20ms.
 Start the sequence and note when the second drop hits the first drop.
 What we want is the second drop start time for when the drop collides with the column, not the collide time.